pmcode9992/DocumentationAssistant/DocuTest/Battleship.md

             return
 ```

-This function is responsible for placing a ship on the game board.
-It takes the start and end coordinates of the ship, along with the game board.
-It checks if the ship is not diagonal and has more than one square.
-Then it iterates over the squares between the start and end coordinates, checking if the squares are already occupied.
-If not, it places the ship on the board.
+This function takes two points `a` and `b` representing the start and end locations of a ship, and the game `board` where the ship is to be placed.
+It validates if the ship is placed correctly (not diagonal and has more than one square) and then iterates over the squares to place the ship on the board.

 ### place_ships